Coldingham History, Family Crest & Coats of Arms

 Early History of the Coldingham family

-Another 181 words (13 lines of text) covering the years 1195, 1296, 1379 and 1613 are included under the topic Early Coldingham History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Coldingham research.
+Another 65 words (5 lines of text) covering the years 1195, 1296, 1379 and 1613 are included under the topic Early Coldingham History in all our PDF Extended History products and printed products wherever possible.

 Early Notables of the Coldingham family (pre 1700)